drink-iomanip/dazhe/README.md

 # on sale
-Hello, it's a 程序 to compute 'on sale'.
+Hello, it's a program to compute 'on sale'.